A couple grieve over the loss of a son and how to silence noisy kites, in different ways.

 "Oh good for you, Algie.
 Another victory, well done."
 He does not detect the platter of sarcasm on which it is served.

 Gerald stops puffing on his cigarette and cocks an eyebrow.
 He wonders why his brother is lying about such a trivial event.

 "I believe I know who you're talking about now.
 It rings a bell.
-Dr Jude Forester...tall man?
+Dr Jude Forester...muscular man with a neck tattoo?
 He's here on sabbatical from England.
 Mathematics department I'm told," she adds.

 She busies herself in the kitchen; washing and tidying post lunch.
 The red hibiscus plant on the floor is placed onto the window sill and the blinds adjusted, just so.
 Soon it will be time to gaze at the horizon and watch the kites.
-Her brush, like a mini violin, will make music by the strands of her hair, with a tune for herself and the setting sun.
+Her brush, like a mini violin, will make music by the strands of her hair, with a tune for herself and the son she has lost.

 At ten thirty five on Good Friday night, after the Mayers are safely in their bed and under cover, Algie is awakened by the drone of a kite bull.
-It is unusual because he had not been aware of it before going to bed.
+He is unsure if he's still within his nightmarish dream where its string is made from barbed wire and it swoops low on each pass.
 The kite's flatulent sounding flight is more raucous than at any other time.
 It farts against the wind.
-The noise, so offensive, that Algie could smell its odious contempt.
+The noise, so offensive, that Algie can smell its odious contempt.

 One hour into his nightmare in real time, he gives up trying to sleep and nudges his wife.
 She wakes.
 Brows knitted, lips pursed.